Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Experiments and Results

 \subsection{Effectiveness on different datasets}

-We evaluated the effectiveness of PI-GNN on five datasets in Section~\ref{sec:setting} with different noisy labels and noise rates, which is shown in Table~\ref{tab:effectiveness} with GCN as the backbone.
-Specifically, we are interested to observe 1) whether the introduced pairwise interactions between nodes can improve a vanilla GNN against noisy labels and 2) whether the uncertainty estimation to combat the imperfect PI labels is beneficial for the test set accuracy.
-Therefore, we compared the accuracy of a vanilla GNN, PI-GNN trained without the mask generator for uncertainty estimation (PI-GNN wo/ ue) and PI-GNN.
+We evaluated the effectiveness of \model on five datasets with different noisy labels and noise rates, which is shown in Table~\ref{tab:effectiveness} with GCN as the backbone.
+Specifically, we are interested to observe 1) whether the introduced regularization objective between nodes can improve a vanilla GNN against noisy labels and 2) whether the predictive confidence from the PI label estimation model is beneficial for the test accuracy.
+Therefore, we compared the accuracy of a vanilla GNN, \model trained with the node connectivity as the PI label (\model w/o pc) and \model.

-From Table~\ref{tab:effectiveness}, we made several observations: \textbf{Firstly}, the GNN trained with the PI learning objective is more robust to the noisy labels, where both PI-GNN wo/ ue and PI-GNN perform much better than a vanilla GNN. \textbf{Secondly}, by performing uncertainty estimation by an additional mask generator and weighting the PI loss with the confidence mask, the negative effect of noisy supervision is further reduced.
-For instance, PI-GNN improves the accuracy by 1.1\% with the symmetric noise (noise ratio $\epsilon=0.8$) on Cora compared to PI-GNN wo/ ue, which justifies the effectiveness of our design. \textbf{Thirdly}, the PI learning objective does not help the GNN with the clean training labels, e.g., 80.4\% of a vanilla GCN vs. 78.0\% of PI-GNN on Cora, which illustrates the PI-GNN helps to combat noisy supervision rather than inherently improve the node classification with purely clean node labels.
+From Table~\ref{tab:effectiveness}, we made several observations: \textbf{Firstly}, the GNN trained with the PI regularization objective is more robust to noisy labels, where both \model w/o pc and \model perform much better than a vanilla GNN. \textbf{Secondly}, by estimating the PI labels using the PI label estimation model, the test accuracy is further improved compared to directly using the node connectivity as the PI label.
+For instance, \model improves the accuracy by 2.3\% with the asymmetric noise (noise ratio $\epsilon=0.8$) on Cora compared to \model w/o pc, which justifies the effectiveness of our design. \textbf{Thirdly}, the \model does not help the GNN with the clean node labels, \emph{e.g.}, 80.4\% of a vanilla GCN vs. 78.0\% of \model on Cora, which illustrates the \model helps to combat noisy supervision rather than inherently improve the node classification with purely clean node labels. \emph{Additional results on heterophilous datasets and with lower noise ratios are in Appendix Sections~\ref{sec:app_het} and~\ref{sec:app_small_ratio}.}